-CHARLESTON, SC (WCSC) - Vigils are being planned in the Lowcountry to honor the victims in Sunday's deadly Orlando shooting.
+CHARLESTON, SC (WCSC) - Charleston Pride held a vigil Monday night in remembrance of the victims of Sunday's deadly Orlando shooting.

 - St. James United Methodist Church is inviting all to a candlelight prayer vigil service for victims and families in the Orlando shooting, also at 7 p.m.
 The church is located at 512 St James Avenue in Goose Creek.